 Studio in Revu allows you to easily invite team members from anywhere in the world to collaborate, giving external stakeholders the ability to mark up and review documents in real time.
 Four teams on the Budapest Radisson renovation project used Revu and Studio: the architects and design teams, Márkus Engineering, the general contractor and the property owners’ facility management team.
 Graphisoft Hungary provided training to quickly bring the Radisson project teams up to speed with Studio’s functionality.

 The Archicad-Revu design review workflow looked like this:

 - Views or layouts were saved as PDFs in Archicad

-- These PDFs were sent to project stakeholders for annotation in Studio
+- These PDFs were sent to project stakeholders for markup in Studio

-- The PDF annotations were imported to Archicad using Bluebeam Connection.
-The annotations appear in the right places, on the original source views in Archicad
+- The PDF markups were imported to Archicad using Bluebeam Connection.
+The markups appear in the right places, on the original source views in Archicad

-- Architects could manage the annotations using the Annotation Tools palette
+- Architects could manage the markups using the Markup Tools palette

 50% time savings on design reviews

 Switching to Archicad-Revu led to a 50% time savings on design reviews for Márkus Engineering.
 For a small business working on a project as complex and ambitious as the Radisson renovation, gaining this time back was a blessing.